Crypto exchange liquidations: mechanism and how to avoid them

 Example: you long BTC at $80,000 with 10× leverage.
 Your margin is 10% of notional.
 The liquidation price will be approximately 80,000 × (1 − 1/10) = $72,000 (before maintenance fees, which lower the threshold slightly).

-On most exchanges, you can see your liquidation price directly in the open-position interface — check it before confirming any leveraged trade.
+On most exchanges, your liquidation price is shown directly in the open-position interface — check it before confirming any trade.

 Why liquidations happen "at the worst moment"